 10. Update Your Career Page Routinely

 Set reminders or automation to update your career page.
 Job seekers may get frustrated if the listings direct them to positions that are no longer open.
-Also, keep company information up-to-date by adding new awards, changing out photos, and listing new events or people.
+Also, keep company information up-to-date by adding new awards, changing photos, and listing new events or people.

-Well-designed career pages can help you attract and land the right candidate.
+Well-designed website career pages can help you attract and land the right candidate.
 They do a good job not only listing positions and facilitating applications but also representing the company culture, setting candidate expectations, and encouraging ideal candidates to apply now or in the future.
 It’s worth the investment of time and effort to create an entertaining and informative career page.